Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Detailed Convergence Analysis

 \subsection{Convergence Analysis of Acc-ZOM Algorithm for Unconstrained Mini-Optimization}

-In this subsection, we study the convergence properties of our Acc-ZOM algorithm for solving the \textbf{black-box} mini-optimization problem \eqref{eq:1} with unconstraint variable ,i.e., $\mathcal{X}= \mathbb{R}^d$.
+In this subsection, we study the convergence properties of our Acc-ZOM algorithm for solving the black-box \textbf{unconstrained} problem \eqref{eq:1},i.e., $\mathcal{X}= \mathbb{R}^d$.
 The following convergence analysis builds on the common metric $\mathbb{E}\|\nabla f(x)\|$ used in \citep{ji2019improved}.

 \begin{lemma} Suppose the sequence $\{x_t\}_{t=1}^T$ be generated from Algorithm \ref{alg:1}.
 When $\mathcal{X}=\mathbb{R}^{d}$, given $0<\gamma\leq \frac{1}{2\eta_t L}$, we have

 \end{lemma} \begin{proof} According to Assumption \ref{ass:3} and Lemma \ref{lem:A3}, the approximated function $f_{\mu}(x)$ is $L$-smooth.
 Then we have